-- Access to the World Wide Web and other internet resources will be available to all students who have a signed approval by their parents or guardians.
-The parent or guardian may withdraw approval at any time. - Students have e-mail access only through eChalk.
+- Access to the World Wide Web and other internet resources will be available to all students. - Students have e-mail access through Google Apps.

 Unacceptable uses

 These uses of the district system are considered unacceptable and are subject to consequences stated in the district discipline code: